2024 RUN INFORMATION

 This includes our Medic Team who will be on the course.

 - Head torch (can be left at CP4 in your drop bag)

 - All runners will be issued with a GPS tracker which MUST be carried (relay runners should pass this as a baton)

-- Emergency Contact information on your route notes
+- Your Emergency Contact information (write this on your route book)

 - Waterproofs may be compulsory if the weather is inclement as some of the course is over high tops and can be exposed.